 Choosing the robotic lawn mower for you

-To find the best robotic mower for your lawn, it’s important to consider a number of key factors:
+To find the best robot lawn mower for your lawn, it’s important to consider a number of key factors:

 How big is your lawn?